AxisCommunications/acap3-examples/vdo-larod-preprocessing/README.md

 - runOptions, which contains the application command line options.
 - friendlyName, a user friendly package name which is also part of the .eap file name.

-The CHIP argument in the Dockerfile also needs to be changed depending on model.
-Supported values are cpu and edgetpu.
-This argument controls which files are to be included in the package e.g. model.
+The **CHIP** argument in the Dockerfile also needs to be changed depending on model.
+This argument controls which files are to be included in the package, e.g. model files.
 These files are copied to the application directory during installation.

 > Different devices support different chips and models.